HibiAdelei/book-search-engine/README.md

 The Book search engine is an application is using the MERN stack.
 The front end is built with React, MongoDB, and Node/Express.
 It allows users to sign up for the site and allow them to save their book searches using the backend.
 It makes use of the Google Books API, and a search engine built with GraphQL and Apollo.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App
 ## Table of Contents

 * [Deployed Application](#deployed-application)